openstack/ironic/doc/source/dev/faq.rst

 intended to contain information for deployers, so changes to unit tests or documentation are unlikely to require one.

+Note that we prefer to use present tense in release notes.
+For example, a release note should say "Adds support for feature foo", not "Added support for feature foo".

 ...create a new release note?
 -----------------------------